SvenLieber/website/content/publication/linked-data-generation-for-adaptive-learning-analytics-systems.en.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "Linked Data Generation for Adaptive Learning Analytics Systems" publication_short = ""
+publication = "In LILE workshop, part of the WebScience conference" publication_short = "In LILE workshop, part of the WebScience conference"

 # Abstract and optional shortened version.
 abstract = ""